Amy Klobuchar: Tenure

 According to the Center for Effective Lawmaking, Klobuchar scored "above expectations" with respect to how successful she was at moving significant legislation in the 115th Congress (2017–18).

 During the Brett Kavanaugh Supreme Court nomination hearings in 2018, Kavanaugh gave heated responses to Klobuchar's questions about whether he had ever experienced memory loss after consuming alcohol, for which he later apologized.

 There has been negative publicity about Klobuchar's treatment of her staff throughout her tenure in office.
 In February 2019, BuzzFeed News reported that interviews with former staffers and reviews of emails indicated that Klobuchar frequently abused and humiliated her employees, requiring significant staff time to manage her ire.
 The article reported that other employees found her to be "fair and effective" and a good boss.
 Politico reported that Klobuchar had the highest annual staff turnover rate of any senator—36%—between 2011 and 2016.
 A Huffington Post article alleged she had a reputation for mistreating her staff, with some staff alleging she was prone to bursts of cruelty.
 In response to the negative reports, 61 former staffers wrote an open letter praising Klobuchar, stating that she was a caring "mentor and friend" to them.

 In the 115th Congress, she was absent for 0.5% of votes, with two-thirds of the senators missing more votes.
-In the 116th Congress (Jan 2019–Jan 2021), during her campaign for president, as of January 2020, she missed 39.1% of votes, making her the 5th most absent member of the Senate.
+In the 116th Congress (2019–2021), during her presidential campaign, she had missed 39.1% of votes as of January 2020, making her the 5th-most absent senator.

 Klobuchar was at the U.S. Capitol when Trump supporters stormed it on January 6, 2021.
 As ranking Democrat on the Senate Rules Committee, she and Senator Roy Blunt co-led Senate deliberations during the 2021 United States Electoral College vote count.
 She also served as a teller, along with Blunt, Representative Rodney Davis, and Representative Zoe Lofgren.
 After Senate Republicans, led by Senator Ted Cruz, objected to certifying Arizona's electoral votes, Klobuchar participated in the debate on the Senate floor.
 Shortly after she gave her remarks, the Capitol was breached.
 As the Senate adjourned, Klobuchar was alerted on her phone that shots were fired inside the Capitol, which she announced to those present.
 Immediately, Klobuchar, fellow senators, staff and journalists were evacuated from the chambers to a secure location.
 When the Capitol was secure, Congress reconvened and the election count was certified in the early morning of January 7.
 Klobuchar supported the certification.
 Later that day, Klobuchar said she supported the invocation of the Twenty-fifth Amendment to the United States Constitution to remove Trump from office "because you cannot have a president basically leading an insurrection against our own country's government."
 She also called for investigations into the breach.